 The old rich do not flaunt their wealth.
 Life is simple and elegant for them.
 But for the newly-rich, life is a complex frenzy.
 Eventually, his frustrated wife left him.
 You can buy a house but not a home.
 Someone must teach him the virtue of simplicity.

-CASE NO. 3.
+STORY NO. 3.

 I met a French backpacker who spent his last lifetime savings to buy a pristine island off Mindoro Occidental.
 He said, “This is it, paradise.”
 He had to marry a Filipino bar girl to maneuver around the law banning foreigners to own land.
 He ended up being under the saya (skirt), run by a dominant wife, and had to pay a lot of ‘taxes’ for licenses to the greedy local government.
 It was no longer paradise but a business.